spotify/XCMetrics/docs/Run the Backend Locally.md

 **Note:** Remember to stop the docker instances when you're done using the Backend locally with `docker-compose stop`

-## 2. Run the migrations
+### 2.1 Database migrations

-The migrations will create the table in the Database.
+The migrations will create the tables that the project uses in the Database.
 You only need to run them the first time you're going to start the backend or if a table changed since the last time you ran it.
 That information can be found in the Changelog.

 From the command line